 Collaboration doesn’t have to be something difficult.
 In fact, our Zebrafi platform enables our sales person and client to review and revise together in real-time on our live sales software interactive platform.
 This process of working together is indeed the basis of collaboration.
 As we and your team, rely on each other, we can find ways to build stronger collaboration efforts.
 Here are 13 ways you can do just that:

 1. Clear Expectations

-> A clear understanding of what is expected through the process, how the project’s success is measured and the desired end goal is the basis for a good collaboration effort.
+A clear understanding of what is expected through the process, how the project’s success is measured, and the desired end goal is the basis for a reasonable collaboration effort.
 This can include making clear delegated responsibilities, the importance of communication, and holding ongoing meetings.
 It also means being clear on the roles of each team member on the project.

-> 2. Build Trust
+2. Build Trust

 Those failed group projects of years past likely come down to not trusting, or even respecting, coworkers.
 As team members work together, they must trust each other to be successful.
 This includes further communication with each other and making sure respect is at the center of different personalities, roles, ideas, and even strategies.